FRACerqueira/PromptPlus/docs/apis/pplus.controls.icontrolautocomplete.md

 ### <a id="methods-completionwaittostart"/>**CompletionWaitToStart(Int32)**

 Number of mileseconds to wait before to start function autocomplete
  <br>Default value : 1000.
-If value less than 10 internal set to 10.
+The value must be greater than or equal to 100.

 ```csharp
 IControlAutoComplete CompletionWaitToStart(int value)